pleonex/nitrap/scene/README.md

 from where it gets the patch database (I cannot find information of the people making the patches) and this file is encrypted.

-- [ ] Document DS-Scene ROM Tool program
+- [x] Document DS-Scene ROM Tool program
-- [ ] Find URL to download files
+- [x] Find URL to download files
-- [ ] Find encryption / decryption algorithms
+- [x] Find encryption / decryption algorithms
 - [ ] Write programs to parse the DB
-- [ ] Document other files of interest
+- [x] Document other files of interest
+- [ ] Authors and community behind anti-piracy patches